8legd/Banzai/README.md

 Jenkins should now be running on port 80

+The default nginx configuration forwards requests for `banzai-jenkins.*` so an appropriate DNS record will need to be created fot this sub-domain e.g. `banzai-jenkins.example.com`

-To view the log `sudo docker exec banzai_jenkins tail -100 /var/log/jenkins/jenkins.log`
+To view the logs `journalctl -f`

 `make stop`